UMBC Resource Page for Sexual Misconduct and Other Related Misconduct

 Counseling Center: 410.455.2472

 Speaking to a Title IX Resources Team member does not mean that an individual is required to file a complaint or access any additional resources.
 But it is an opportunity to learn about options, supports, and resources from a non-judgmental member, who will maintain an individual’s privacy to the fullest extent possible*.
 Further, there is no requirement to provide the Title IX Resources Team member with any identifying information, if an individual is not comfortable doing so.
-If you or someone you know has been subjected to conduct, prohibited by the Policy, including Sexual Assault, Relationship Violence, Domestic Violence, Sexual or Gender Based Harassment, Sexual Exploitation, Sexual Intimidation, or Stalking, you can contact one of the Title IX Resources Team members identified below.
+If you or someone you know has been subjected to conduct prohibited by the Policy or has been accused of committing conduct prohibited by the Policy, including Sexual Assault, Relationship Violence, Domestic Violence, Sexual or Gender Based Harassment, Sexual Exploitation, Sexual Intimidation, or Stalking, you can contact one of the Title IX Resources Team members identified below.
 In case of an emergency call 911 or University Police at 410-455-5555.

 Title IX Resources Team Contact Information: